tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

   // get Top 2 vectors having least distance to the query vector r = TopKVectorSearch({Account.emb1}, @@query_vector, 2, {filter: v});

-  //output each v and their static attribute and embedding value PRINT r WITH_EMBEDDING;
+  //output each r with their static attribute and embedding value PRINT r WITH_EMBEDDING;

 }